sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 These APIs can be used to implement gentle reminders for your app:

 * `-[SPUStandardUserDriverDelegate supportsGentleScheduledUpdateReminders]` declares support for implementing gentle reminders
-* `-[SPUStandardUserDriverDelegate standardUserDriverShouldShowUpdateAlertForScheduledUpdate:inFocusNow:]` is the method to implement to add additional reminders and override Sparkle's handling of showing a new scheduled update alert if desired
+* `-[SPUStandardUserDriverDelegate standardUserDriverShouldHandleShowingScheduledUpdate:andInImmediateFocus:]` is the method to implement to override Sparkle's handling of showing a new scheduled update if desired
+* `-[SPUStandardUserDriverDelegate standardUserDriverWillHandleShowingUpdate:forUpdate:state:]` is the method to implement to add additional update reminders.
 * `-[SPUStandardUserDriverDelegate standardUserDriverDidReceiveUserAttentionForUpdate:]` lets your app know when the user has given attention to a new update alert
 * `-[SPUStandardUserDriverDelegate standardUserDriverWillFinishUpdateSession]` lets your app know when the user session for handling a new update will finish